vuejs/docs/src/guide/computed.md

 At this point, the template is no longer simple and declarative.
 You have to look at it for a second before realizing that it performs a calculation depending on `author.books`.
 The problem is made worse when you want to include this calculation in your template more than once.

-That's why for complex logic that includes reactive data, you should use a **computed property**.
+That's why for complex logic that includes reactive data, you should use a <b>computed property</b>.

 ### Basic Example